creativetimofficial/react-notification-alert/README.md

 ### *autoDismiss*
 This prop is used to tell the notification after how many **seconds** to auto close.
 If is set to a value lower than or equal to 0, then the notification will not auto close.

+### *closeButton*
+If this prop is set to false, than no close button will render in the notification.

 ## Example code